petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 trackno: 7
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/TODO" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TODO"
+frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope;
+picture-in-picture" allowfullscreen></iframe>

-As the penultimate tune on [_Synchronized Seasoning_](/music/synchronized-seasoning), but also the shortest, I really wanted this one to be exciting.
+As the penultimate tune on [_Synchronized Seasoning_](/music/synchronized-seasoning), but also the shortest, I wanted this one to be exciting with some attitude.
-Hopefully it actually is.
+Hopefully it actually turned out that way, but how am I supposed to know?

-[Travis Orbin](http://travisorbin.com) drummed on this tune as one might expect, and I requested he throw in a little drum solo, which ended up kicking ass.
+[Travis Orbin](http://travisorbin.com) drummed on this tune as one might expect, and I requested he throw in a little drum solo, which ended up kicking ass, as you can tell from my subtle (?) commentary throughout.
 <!--
 Obviously you must watch his
 [session video](https://www.youtube.com/watch?v=TODO).